lk-geimfari/mimesis/README.md

         except Exception:
             db.session.commit()
 ```
-When you use only one locale, use following format:
+When you use only one locale, then you can use the `Generic` class.
 ```python
 from elizabeth import Generic